This post contains amazon affiliate links.

 These are enough to keep us motivated to include this in our daily diet.
 And this is one of the quickest oats dishes you can ever make.

 Is oatmeal with banana healthy?

 Yes adding banana to the oatmeal not only enhances the taste but also has added nutrition from banana.
 By adding banana to oatmeal we give a boost to potassium, magnesium, niacin, folate, vitamin C, riboflavin, vitamin B6.
 Both oats and bananas are rich in soluble and insoluble fiber.
 So it’s one of the best combinations to cure constipation by maintaining bowel health properly.

 Yes, this is excellent for weight loss as well.
 Just remove the sweetener like sugar from this.
 A ripe banana has natural sweetness also.
 So you may skip refined sugar.
 You may add honey or maple syrup ( for your vegan banana oatmeal).
 The high protein content keeps us full for longer and stops us from eating frequently.
 This helps in reducing weight and belly fat.

 Yes, it is safe to eat oatmeal every day but keep a check on the sweetener you add to your creamy oatmeal.
 You can also make some savory oatmeal if you are bored with this sweet item.

 Can I make this banana oatmeal overnight?

 Though this is a quick 5 minutes recipe, you can make your overnight oatmeal with banana.
-Add some greek yogurt for your creamy overnight oatmeal.
+Add some non-dairy yogurt for your creamy overnight oatmeal.